draggers21/draggers21.github.io/README.md

        ```
        prev_post:url=http://127.0.0.1:5500/view.html?id=1
        ```
+        Same applies to internal and external links in buttons as it applies in section 6.
 4. Now once your rough draft is ready, use the python file **content_generator.py** located in the **static/supplementary_python_files** directory.
     **Usage: python3 content_generator.py <path to your rough draft>** This will generate a JSON file whose contents will be **{blog_content:"<rendered rough draft in html>"}**, copy the whole content, directly to the JSON file you created in step 2.